gravitational/teleport/rfd/0093-offline-access.md

 - the session will not be joinable by other users
 - the session recording will not be available

+## Testing

+Tests will be added to verify that in each scenario described in this RFD that access to the node is as expected.

 ## Security